 The purpose of the USC Marshall School of Business Master of Business Administration is to provide students with the skills and knowledge necessary to become effective leaders.
 A Master of Business Administration graduate can expect to achieve the following learning objectives:

-3. 1 Influence and motivate and work with colleagues, partners, and other stakeholders to achieve organizational purposes.
+3.1 Motivate and work with colleagues, partners, and other stakeholders to achieve organizational purposes.

 3.2 Help build and sustain high-performing teams by infusing teams with a variety of perspectives, talents, and skills and aligning individual success with team success and with overall organizational success.